 The campus is located in Nagasaki; a city of 500,000.
 Nagasaki is located at the end of the archipelago that makes up Japan.
 Its natural location, with China nearest to the west, made it the center of trade during the 15th century.
 Throughout hundreds of years, the trade industry created an international flavor with the presence of traders from China, Britain, America and Russia.
 This remains evident today through festivals, architecture, cuisine, and cultural spirit.
 The city of Nagasaki rises up from the East China Sea thus producing spectacular views from its steep inland hills.
 The city has several natural sights to visit such as its rugged coastline, beaches, islands, volcanic mountains and national park.

 The coursework for this program can fulfill general education or program requirements.
+Explore both NUFS's website directly, as well as Platteville's website.
 Students will take 12-16 credits in Japanese language, studies, and traditional arts.
 No prior knowledge of the language is required for participation.
 Students are placed at the appropriate level of Japanese for the required language course.
 All courses included one-on-one tutoring sessions with native-speaking conversation partners.
 The classes focus on history, culture, literature, business, economics, and society of Japan.
 The traditional Japanese arts courses are intended to enrich the student's appreciation through a hands-on approach.

 The preferred minimum GPA is 2.8, but students will be considered between a 2.5-2.8 GPA, on a case-by-case basis.
 Strong letters of recommendation, a statement of purpose, and how the student plans to be academically successful at NUFS, would be taken into consideration.